macs-lab/avt_camera/README.md

 4. Build this package

-5. Modify the parameters in the lanch files.
+5. Modify the parameters in the launch files.
 You need to correctly set your camera IP.

-6. Run the launch file, then you should be able to see camera images on screen.
+6. Run the launch file, then you should be able to see camera images on the screen.